lichuang/qnode/README.md

   qnode is implemented in pure ANSI C, and compile in Linux(which support epoll).

 ### How to use ###
-  When qnode start,it will read a config file, you can use -c option to assign a config file.By default,it will use qnodepath/etc/config.lua.
+  When qnode start,it will read a config file, you MUST use -c option to assign a config file，such qcached/config.lua

 - Config file format

-  qnode config file is a Lua script.An example config file is in qnodepath/etc/config.lua:
+  qnode config file is a Lua script.An example config file is in qnode path qcached/config.lua:

 		qnode_config = {